Baby Acne Breast Milk A Mother's Guide to Happy, Healthy Skin

 • Genetics – Babies born to mothers or fathers with acne may be more prone to developing baby acne.

 While the exact cause is still inconclusive, breast milk does appear to be linked to baby acne, based on several studies.
-Let’s take a closer look at this connection.
+Let’s inspect this connection.

 The Link Between Breast Milk and Baby Acne